energywebfoundation/origin/packages/devices/origin-device-registry-api/README.md

 ## Description
 //TO DO: Overview of package.
-Origin Device Registry API is a generic API implementation for Origin device registry.
-It does not conform to any specific certificate standard or issuing body.
+The Device Registry API is a generic API implementation for Origin device registry.
+It does not conform to any specific certificate standard or issuing body (such as I-REC).

 The [Origin SDK](../../../README.md) is a component of the [Energy Web Decentralized Operating System](#ew-dos)